kemmott/kevan.emmott.com-2024/src/pages/about.md

 ## Who am I

 I am currently a Senior Director of Technology at [Capital One](https://www.capitalone.com/), leading teams building mobile app and website features for our credit card holders.
-I’m married to Erin, with two sons, Cooper and Fletcher.
-We live in Arlington, VA, USA.

 ## Colophon